tomoyaX2/autocomplete-component/questions.md

 ---

-2. Context + ShouldComponentUpdate might be dangerous.
-Why is that?
+# 2. Context + ShouldComponentUpdate might be dangerous.
+Why is that?er

-# Answer

 Context show it's data directly to a component, instead of passing it like props.
 But PureComponent rely on props, so it may be not updated, in case of changing some values inside a context.

 ---

-3. Describe 3 ways to pass information from a component to its PARENT.
+# 3. Describe 3 ways to pass information from a component to its PARENT.

-# Answer

 1. Pass function from parent as a prop and call it from a child with some data.
 2. Bind child and parent to the same context object, then - update it from a child.
 3. Use libraries, like Redux ( basically, the same as context ), Tanstack query, etc...

 ---

-4. Give 2 ways to prevent components from re-rendering.

 # Answer